Captain Medwin set down his spoon and looked at Faolan. “Plan for what?”

 He turned to Badger and waved west.
 “You check that way.
 I’ll take the other.”
 He moved off east.
 Watching the skyline and the woods on the downside of the slop, Faolan

 moved silently toward the top of the hill, dropping to his stomach as he approached the crest.
-He wormed his way through a bush at the top until he could see the camp below.
+He wormed his way through a bush at the top until he could see below.

-Laid out in the valley was a circle of round, animal skin tents with high pointed tops.
-A handful of men dressed in homespun wool trousers and shirts covered by waist-length sheepskin jerkins
+A circle of round, animal-skin tents with high pointed tops sat at the center of a small valley.
+A handful of men dressed in homespun wool trousers and shirts covered by waist-length

-and sheepskin boots were moving around the camp.
+sheepskin jerkins and sheepskin boots were moving around the camp.
 Another half dozen men dressed like the watcher in tightly woven pantaloons and jerkins lounged about.
-A corral of cut and cleaned
+A corral of cut

-watching their back trail.
+side, watching their back trail.
 Faolan asked, “Watchers?” and Badger nodded his head twice.
 Faolan waved east.
 “The same.”
-Then he whispered to Gutter, “There’s about a score of
+Then he whispered to Gutter, “There’s about a

 © Copyright 2020 R. M. Keegan.
 All rights reserved.